Burning Man: The Temple

 The Temple is the secondary major recurring art installation at Burning Man after the Man, and is considered just as important to the event culture.
 According to the Burning Man Project, "The Temple is a community shared space that is an important part of Black Rock City.
 It is not a temple in recognition of any religion; it's a neutral, non-denominational spiritual space where everyone can gather to share in the experience of remembering the past, honoring or cursing the present, and pondering the future to come."

 The prime function of the Temple is to be a canvas upon which people can leave words and objects behind to be burned, and to serve as "a place of contemplation, a place to rest, a place of reflection, a place of rituals, weddings, reunions, etc".
 During the event, 400 volunteer Temple Guardians monitor the Temple 24 hours a day.
-The Temple is burned on the eighth and final night of the festival, following the "Man burn" on the previous night.
+The Temple is burned on the eighth and final night of the event, following the "Man burn" on the previous night.